 Recently three more bonsai students began apprenticeships in Japan: Tim Gardner, Peter Tea, and Tyler Sherrod.
-Tim is studying with Toru Suzuki at Daiju-en in Okazaki.
-Toshinori Sukuki, Tohru’s father, trained Yasuo Mitsuya, Kathy’s teacher, and Kihachiro Kamiya, Boon’s teacher.
+Tim is studying with Tohru Suzuki at Daiju-en in Okazaki.
+Toshinori Suzuki, Tohru’s father, trained Yasuo Mitsuya, Kathy’s teacher, and Kihachiro Kamiya, Boon’s teacher.

 Peter is studying with Junichiro Tanaka, owner of Aichien Bonsai Nursery in Nagoya.
 Tanaka studied bonsai with Tohru Suzuki.